Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

 Is The American Executive Card Worth It?

-The Citi AAdvantage Executive Card is a fantastic card that I personally have and also recommend, but only if you’re a frequent flyer with American.
-If you fly American with any frequency then an Admirals Club membership is super valuable, and this is the best way to get an Admirals Club membership, hands down.
+The Citi AAdvantage Executive Card is a lucrative card that I personally have and also recommend, but only if you’re a frequent flyer with American.
+If you fly American with any frequency then an Admirals Club membership is valuable, and this is the best way to get an Admirals Club membership.
+There can even be value in adding up to three authorized users, which will cost a total of $175, as they’d get Admirals Club access as well.

 Is This The Best Card For Lounge Access?